DragonsRule10/dragonsrule10.com/README.md

 # Welcome.
 ## I'm Tristin, aka DragonsRule10.

-### I know how to make certain website html, also some javascript.
+### I know how to make some website html, also some java/js.
 > If you ever have questions about me, feel free to ask!

 # Want a plugin for your Forge Server?